 PlayStation Vue plans to be one of the best ways to view live TV without cable.
 There are multiple streaming services available to those who wish to cut the cord from cable, but only a few that offer live-TV streaming.
-PlayStation Vue offers a great channel package and will allow you to keep up with live sports, the hottest TV shows, and more.
+The PlayStation Vue channel package is excellent and will allow you to keep up with live sports, the hottest TV shows, and more.
 Read on for our full PlayStation Vue review.

 What Is PlayStation Vue?

 PlayStation Vue, or PS Vue for short, is a service that requires no cable, and no long-term contract.
 You may cancel your subscription at any time you wish.
 Read on to see our full PlayStation Vue review.

 What Are the Main PlayStation Vue Features?

-With PlayStation Vue, Sony hopes to bring people the ability to watch top cable channels live, without expensive cable service.
+With PlayStation Vue, Sony hopes to bring people the ability to watch top cable channels live, without an expensive cable service.
 Here are some key features of PlayStationVue:

-- Live Streaming of Popular TV Channels – With PlayStation Vue you can watch many of your favorite shows LIVE.
+- Live Streaming of Popular TV Channels – The PlayStation Vue channels list lets you watch many of your favorite shows LIVE.
 You will have access to over 50 channels to stream live, just as if you had cable TV.

 - No Contract Required – Unlike cable TV, which locks you into 12 months or more, Vue is offered month to month with no long-term contract.